-I came to Shanghai 23rd of August 2013, one week before classes commenced at Shanghai Advanced Institute for Finance (SAIF).
+I came to Shanghai on August 23, 2013, one week before classes commenced at Shanghai Advanced Institute for Finance (SAIF).

-The hunting days were long and filled with nothing but walking, taking metro, taxi and riding real estate scooters to see apartments that were either inconvenient in terms of location, too expensive, too degraded or not able to fit all three of us.
+The hunting days were long and filled with nothing but walking, taking the metro, taxi, and riding scooters with real estate agents to see apartments that were either inconvenient in terms of location, too expensive, too degraded, or not able to fit all three of us.

-We must have travelled more than 7-8 hours a day, sometimes with Chinese real estate agents, who English skills and our non-existing Chinese was the root to quite a few misunderstandings.
+We must have traveled more than 7-8 hours a day, sometimes with Chinese real estate agents, whose English skills and our non-existing Chinese were the root of quite a few misunderstandings.
 My roommates and I had estimated a four to five days long apartment hunt, but we were grossly wrong and by the eighth day we were exhausted, tired of seeing over-priced apartments, meeting with what we felt were devious people that were trying to cheat us and mounting misunderstandings added a great level of frustration and agitation.

-It was a testing period not all bad, as I got to know the city pretty well.
+But it wasn’t all bad; I got to know the city pretty well.

-At one point we had decided on an apartment just by Yuan Garden, we arrange to meet with the representatives of the landlord.
-We showed up that morning with the expectation of a quickly resolution so we could move in and be done with this search.
+At one point we had decided on an apartment just by Yuan Garden.
+We arranged to meet with the representatives of the landlord.
+We showed up that morning with the expectation of a quick resolution so we could move in and be done with this search.

-Luckily, we had a patience and understanding Chinese person with us (friend of friend), who was a tremendous help and we got out of this mess with no problems.
-Retrospectively, I now come to understand this method of negotiation it was a good experience in that sense but that day I wasn’t happy at all.
+Luckily, we had a patient and understanding Chinese person with us (friend of a friend), who was a tremendous help and we got out of this mess with no problems.
+Retrospectively, I now come to understand this method of negotiation.
+It was a good experience in that sense but that day I wasn’t happy at all.

-I can only recommend to be introduced to a Chinese person in China through a friend before you leave whether the visit is for business or studying as having a Chinese connection can be an incredible source of information and help.
+I can only recommend being introduced to a Chinese person in China through a friend before you leave, whether the visit is for business or studying.
+Having a Chinese connection can be an incredible source of information and help.

 You will be glad to know that the apartment hunt ended well.

-We found an amazing apartment at the 31st floor near Jiashan Rd, great location regarding getting to and from SAIF.
-The apartment is probably the best place I have lived in China so far I vividly remember the fantastic view of the Shanghai concrete jungle.
+We found an amazing apartment at the 31st floor near Jiashan Road, a great location for getting to and from SAIF.
+The apartment is probably the best place I have lived in China so far: I vividly remember the fantastic view of the Shanghai concrete jungle.
 Also, I can easily say we had the best landlord in Shanghai, most likely in China.
-The payment terms were cash deposit and then one transfer for the rest of the rent, however it took over 4 months to complete the transfer, during which we never got worried call or email from our dear landlord.
+The payment terms were cash deposit and then one transfer for the rest of the rent, however it took over 4 months to complete the transfer, during which we never got a worried call or email from our dear landlord.

-For newcomers I would highly recommend to research on the areas where you would like to reside and contact people over social media to hear about their experiences and get their advice, moreover, reach out to real estate and landlords’ prior to arrival, websites such as www.smartbeijing.com www.smartshanghai.com or www.thebeijinger.com can be a great starting point.
+For newcomers, I would highly recommend to research on the areas where you would like to reside and contact people over social media to hear about their experiences and get their advice.
+Moreover, reaching out to real estate and landlords prior to arrival can be extremely helpful in finding an apartment.
+Websites such as www.smartshanghai.com or www.thebeijinger.com can be a great starting point.

-SAIF had allowed us customised our schedule over the course of the exchange, I had arranged that I the whole of October off, where I intended to explore and travel across China.
+SAIF had allowed us to customize our schedule over the course of the exchange.
+So, I had arranged to take the whole of October off, where I intended to explore and travel across China.

-As it would happen when you are outgoing, a bit cheeky and seeking opportunities they tend to find you, and so I found an opportunity in Beijing.
-Resulting in my October travels were out the window and it was time to work hard at a boutique investment and advisory firm and so started a time with continuous commute from Shanghai to Beijing.
+As it would happen, when you are outgoing, a bit cheeky, and seeking opportunities they tend to find you.
+I found an opportunity in Beijing, a job at a boutique investment and advisory firm.
+I had to commute back and forth from Shanghai to Beijing.

-It was a fantastic experience working as the right hand of the managing partner and as I was the only employee in China that is, I saw how networking works in China at all levels, moreover, working with cross-border investments projects between China and Europe.
+It was a fantastic experience working as the right hand of the managing partner and I saw how networking works in China at all levels.
+I also worked with cross-border investments projects between China and Europe.

-The attentive reader would have deduced that I travelled to China without speaking Mandarin, so landing such an opportunity was really something.
-You can therefore understanding that I was super excited when my boss asked if I wanted to stayed on after my exchange programme at SAIF ended.
+The attentive reader would have deduced that I traveled to China without speaking Mandarin, so landing such an opportunity was really something.
+You can therefore understand that I was super excited when my boss asked if I wanted to stay on after my exchange program at SAIF ended.

 I moved to Beijing in January 2014 and that moved commenced a crazy busy year.
 First half of 2014 was comprised of two major undertakings 1) working at the boutique investment and advisory firm and 2) 4 hours of Chinese studies a day.
-Second half of 2014 started with being appointed Chief Representative for small European Medical Technology firm, who were seeking a China partners, investor and method of entry, this was an incredible experience as well.
+The second half of 2014 started with being appointed Chief Representative for a small European Medical Technology firm, which was seeking a China partner, investor, and method of entry.
+This was an incredible experience as well.

 Just go with flow, be open and enjoy all the great things that China has to offer.